awsxuhi/simple-mcp-demo/README.md

 ## Notes

-- Make sure you have a valid OpenAI API key
+- Make sure you have a valid OpenRouter API key
 - Math tools currently only support addition (add) and multiplication (multiply) operations
 - The program will automatically determine the question type, but sometimes more explicit phrasing may be needed